JoshPattman/goevo/README.md

 The final network is rather large compared to the minimal network required for XOR.
 However, the algorithm can be made to create smaller networks by adding a penalty for large networks in the training function.
 This is a very good idea to do if you plan to use NEAT, as the whole purpose of it is to create optimal topologies.

 <img src="README_ASSETS/xor.png" width="400">

+## TODO
+- Add speciation
+- Add crossover
+- Figure out how to fully implement the NEAT algorithm without taking away too much control
+- Add a function to remove a neuron and re-route its synapses
+- Add a function to change a neurons activation
+- For the above two, add functions to randomly perform those actions